-The deciding factor: There is evidence indicating that the Veteran's condition has worsened since his last VA examination, necessitating an updated examination to accurately assess the current condition of this disability.
+The deciding factor: There is evidence indicating that the Veteran’s condition with respect to his pulmonary vascular disease has worsened since his last VA examination, necessitating an updated assessment.

 - Claimed conditions